bekkaramohamed/Waste_Recognition_App_Using_Yolov5/README.md

-🎯 Introduction : The goal of this project is to create an app that can detect different kinds of trash using deep learning methods, especially by fine-tuning the YOLOv5 model to our data.
+🎯 Introduction: The goal of this project is to create an app that can detect different kinds of trash using deep learning methods, specifically by fine-tuning the YOLOv5 model to our data.
+This project was developed during a Hackathon organized by Capgemini.

 📂 Dataset : The dataset used for training is a trash dataset labeled and provided by the company Neovision.